 First stop is the Potala Palace which serves as the winter palace of for generations of the Dalai lamas.
 It was put to use since the 7th Century by the 33rd great king of Tibet.
 The most valuable collections of Potala Palace are the gilded burial stupas of former Dalai Lamas and meditation Cave of the 33rd great king of Tibet.

 Then after lunch, tourists head to Jokhang temple founded by the 33rd great king of Tibet in the 7th century, in order to promote the Buddhist religion.
 Inside you can see the statue of Buddha Sakyamuni at the age of twelve, perhaps the only most venerated object in Tibetan Buddhism.
-Around the temple is Barkhor street, where you can do kora (a religious circle of a building or mountain) with pilgrims and locals, in the meantime you can buy some souvenirs and enjoy sweet tea in local teahouse.
+Around the temple is Barkhor street, where you can do kora (a religious circle of a building or mountain) with pilgrims and locals, in the meantime, you can buy some souvenirs and enjoy sweet tea in a local teahouse.